PETA Sponsors Fake Meat Competition

 I love it!
 This, in my opinion, is great news.
 Now the question is, how will the left accept it?
 Will they call PETA’s petri-dish meat “frankenfood?”
 Is laboratory-designed food made by lefties more healthy than laboratory-designed food by big agribusiness?!
 Only time will tell, but it will be fun to watch.

-29 thoughts on “PETA Sponsors Fake Meat Competition”
+29 responses to “PETA Sponsors Fake Meat Competition”

 2. @trollanon, I wouldn’t assume bad faith here.
 PETA obviously isn’t as well financed as the x-prize, so $1M isn’t that much, but it is a lot for them.
 And the plan seems to have created some serious internal blowback.